ibm-cloud-docs/logs-router/target-default.md

 {: #default_targets_ui}
 {: ui}

-You can manage your default targets using the {{site.data.keyword.logs_router_full_notm}} UI.
+You can manage your default targets using the {{site.data.keyword.logs_routing_full_notm}} UI.
 For more information, see [Creating a target using the UI](/docs/logs-router?topic=logs-router-target-manage&interface=ui#target-create-ui) and [Updating a target using the UI](/docs/logs-router?topic=logs-router-target-manage&interface=ui#target-update-ui).